Marci X: Production

-In September 2000, the Paul Rudnick scripted Marci X, a fish-out-of-water comedy following a Jewish American Princess who is forced to take control of a hard-core hip-hop record label and address the controversy of one of its label's artists, was one of the Scott Rudin Productions produced films fast-tracked into production in order to have releasable product on hand in the event of possible strikes by the writers and actors guilds.
+In September 2000, Paul Rudnick scripted Marci X, a fish-out-of-water comedy following a Jewish American Princess who is forced to take control of a hard-core hip-hop record label and address the controversy of one of its label's artists, was one of the Scott Rudin Productions produced films fast-tracked into production in order to have releasable product on hand in the event of possible strikes by the writers and actors guilds.
 The following month it was announced Lisa Kudrow was in talks to star in the film.

 Chris Rock was offered the role of Dr. S, but turned it down as he did not like the script.

 Reception

 Box office

 Marci X earned $872,950 in its opening weekend, ranking #18 in the North American box office from 1,200 venues.
 The film grossed $1,648,818 at the North American box office, and $26,888 overseas for a worldwide total of $1,675,706.
 Based on a $20 million budget, the film was a box office bomb.